 All “public interest” legislation (and any distribution of money taken by force from some men for the unearned benefit of others) comes down ultimately to the grant of an undefined, undefinable, non-objective, arbitrary power to some government officials.

-Contrary to what Rand wrote, this power is neither undefined nor arbitrary: it is called the principle of democracy – a widely-recognized governing system which took centuries to develop and has been adopted, with varying degrees of success, in numerous countries around the world.
+Contrary to what Rand wrote, this power is neither undefined nor arbitrary: it is called the principle of democracy – a widely-recognized governing system that took centuries to develop and has been adopted, with varying degrees of success, in numerous countries around the world.
 It was developed and implemented expressly to check and curtail the abuses of power that Rand and many others hated, while providing benevolent, generally just, and peaceful rule and prosperity to as many people as possible.
 During elections in democratic countries, the people collectively choose their representatives, in whom they invest the power to decide their country’s laws and how the people shall be governed.
-Thus, there is nothing illegitimate about this power, except when government officials violate the traditions or written constitution of the country.
-Only a megalomaniac like Ayn Rand would dismiss, in this deceitful, offhand, and entirely arbitrary manner, a system that has the approval of literally billions of people around the world.
+Thus, there is nothing illegitimate about this power, except when government officials violate the traditions or written constitution of their country.
+Only a megalomaniac like Ayn Rand would dismiss, in this deceitful and entirely arbitrary manner, a system that has the approval of literally billions of people around the world.

 It never seems to have occurred to Rand that the taxes collected by the government are not used only to pay for the services received by others, a situation that clearly would be unfair, for they are also used to pay for services that benefit oneself, since all citizens are eligible for the majority of benefits and services that are provided by the government of the country in which they live.
 Rand’s feeble intellect was not able to grasp this simple and obvious fact.